-3. Short Essay #1 Rough Draft and Peer-Review: Before you submit Short Essay #1 for grading, you will submit a rough draft of your essay and complete a peer-review of another student's rough draft.
+- 3. Short Essay #1 Rough Draft and Peer-Review: Before you submit Short Essay #1 for grading, you will submit a rough draft of your essay and complete a peer-review of another student's rough draft.
 The feedback you receive from the peer-review completed on your essay is intended to push you to think critically about your writing process and the ways in which your rough draft does and/or does not meet the objectives of the essay assignment.
 After submitting your rough draft and completing a peer-review of another student's rough draft, you will have the opportunity to revise and improve your essay before submitting your final draft.
-Your rough draft of Short Essay #1 is due by 11:59 PM on September 28.
-Your peer-review of another student's rough draft is due by 11:59 PM on October 5.

-4. Reading Responses: It is necessary that you keep up with the assigned reading for this course.
+Your rough draft of Short Essay #1 is due by 11:59 PM on October 6.
+Your peer-review of another student's rough draft is due by 11:59 PM on October 13. - 4.
+Reading Responses: It is necessary that you keep up with the assigned reading for this course.
 It will be very difficult to do well in this course if you fall behind with the reading.
-Each week, you will respond to a question or prompt that addresses that you complete the week's assigned reading on Canvas.
+Each week, you will respond to a question or prompt that addresses the week's assigned reading on Canvas.
 Make sure that you pay close attention to the assigned readings in the course outline so that you know what reading (or readings) are assigned for any given week and will be addressed in that week's reading response on Canvas.
-The deadline for each week's reading response is just before the start of the first class of the week (i.e. you need to ensure that you complete each week's reading response before 10:30 AM on Monday).
+The deadline for each week's reading response is just before the start of the first class of the week (i.e. you need to ensure that you complete each week's reading response before 12:00 PM on Tuesday).
 You are free to use the assigned texts while completing your reading response.
-However, since you will only have 15 minutes to complete your response it is essential that you complete the assigned reading before beginning your response.
+However, since you will only have 15 minutes to complete your response it is essential that you complete the assigned reading before beginning your

+You need to ensure that you complete each week's reading response before 12:00 PM on Tuesday response.
 Once you attempt a reading response in Canvas the clock starts ticking and the reading response will automatically submit whatever you've written when the time is up.
 Don't attempt a reading response until you're ready to take and complete it.
 Each reading response is worth 10 points.
 You will receive at least 5 points for any reasonable attempt at a response.
 Your two lowest reading response scores will be dropped in the calculation of your grade.
 The first reading response is an exception to everything you just read in this section.
 It will address your own background studying history rather than an assigned text and will be completed in class rather than on Canvas.